diskerror/Typed/README.md

 ### jsonSerialize

 This method will return an array when *json_encode()* is called passing in the object.
 This will have the options to omit empty values and maintain expressions.
+Dates will be converted to strings that include the time zone and fractional seconds to the microsecond.

+### bsonSerialize

+This method will return an array when **MongoDB\BSON\toPHP** or related methods are is called passing in the object.
+This will have the options to omit empty values.
+Be aware that BSON dates are only accurate to the millisecond and are always converted to UTC.

+The interfaces **MongoDB\BSON\Serializable** and **MongoDB\BSON\Unserializable** are implemented instead of **MongoDB\BSON\Persistable** because creating new **Diskerror\Typed** objects requires muchmore overhead than assigning a document returned by MongoDB to an existing and cleared **Diskerror\Typed** object.
+See: https://www.php.net/manual/en/mongodb.persistence.php

 ### _setBasicTypeAndConfirm